sayprincekumar20/Amazon-Sales-Data-Analysis-Exploratory-Data-Analysis-EDA/README.md

 ## 1.Data Quality:
  * Clean the data by handling missing values and duplicates.
  * Ensure data quality before performing analysis.
-Key Exploratory Insights:
+## 2. Key Exploratory Insights:
-Analyze the distribution of discounted and actual prices.
+* Analyze the distribution of discounted and actual prices.
-Explore the relationship between discount percentages and ratings.
+* the relationship between discount percentages and ratings.
-Identify the top product categories based on average ratings and discount percentages.
+* Identify the top product categories based on average ratings and discount percentages.
-Determine the most popular products based on rating counts and average ratings.
+* Determine the most popular products based on rating counts and average ratings.
-Analyze the distribution of product ratings and their corresponding reviews.
+* Analyze the distribution of product ratings and their corresponding reviews.
-Key Findings
+## Key Findings

-Price Distribution:
+1.Price Distribution:

-Visualized the distribution of discounted and actual prices using histograms.
+* Visualized the distribution of discounted and actual prices using histograms.
-Discount vs. Rating:
+2.Discount vs. Rating:

-Explored the relationship between discount percentages and product ratings using scatter plots.
+* Explored the relationship between discount percentages and product ratings using scatter plots.
-Top Categories:
+3.Top Categories:

-Identified top categories based on average ratings and discount percentages.
+* Identified top categories based on average ratings and discount percentages.
-Popular Products:
+4.Popular Products:

-Listed the most popular products based on rating counts and average ratings.
+* Listed the most popular products based on rating counts and average ratings.
-Review Analysis:
+%.Review Analysis:

-Analyzed the distribution of product ratings and explored review content for insights.
+* Analyzed the distribution of product ratings and explored review content for insights.
-Visualizations
+## Visualizations
-Histograms for price distributions
+* Histograms for price distributions
-Scatter plots for discount vs. rating
+* Scatter plots for discount vs. rating
-Bar plots for top categories and popular products
+* Bar plots for top categories and popular products
-Word clouds or frequency analysis for review content
+* Word clouds or frequency analysis for review content

-Author
+# Author
-Prince Kumar
+## Prince Kumar
-Data Analyst/Data Science
+#Data Analyst/Data Science